-In normal human speak: They assure that everything is running smoothly and that your rhythms stay in sync.
+That means, they make sure everything is running smoothly and that your rhythms stay in sync.

-Many things can challenge your endocrine system, leading to imbalances in your hormone levels or function.
+Many things can challenge your endocrine system, disrupting hormone balance and function.
 The longer a system is “out of order” the more difficult it can be to bring it back into harmony.
 Identifying and correcting the causes of hormonal imbalance early on will help maintain your health and prevent the onset of chronic disease.

-7 signs and symptoms of hormonal imbalances.
+7 signs and symptoms of hormonal imbalances

 3. Weight gain or difficulty losing weight